suhock/php-dependency-injection/README.md

 );

 /*
- * The container will know to autowire CurlHttpClient for HttpClient because we
+ * The container will know to provide CurlHttpClient for HttpClient because we
  * specified the interface-implementation mapping.
  */
 $httpClient = $container->get(Http\HttpClient::class);